ome/omero-cli-transfer/README.md

 An OMERO CLI plugin for creating and using transfer packets between OMERO servers.

 Transfer packets contain objects and annotations.
-This project creates a zip file from an object (Project, Dataset, Image, Screen, Plate) containing all original files necessary to create the images in that object, plus an XML file detailing the links between entities, annotations and ROIs thereof.
+This project creates a single (zip, tar) file from an object (Project, Dataset, Image, Screen, Plate) containing all original files necessary to create the images in that object, plus an XML file detailing the links between entities, annotations and ROIs thereof.